Qualitative marketing research: Data collection

-Qualitative marketing researchers collect data ranging from focus group, case study, participation observation, innovation game and individual depth interview.
+Qualitative marketing researchers collect data ranging from focus group, case study, participation observation, innovation game and in-depth interviews.

 Focus group

 The focus group is marketing research technique for qualitative data that involves a small group of people (6–10) that share a common set characteristics (demographics, attitudes, etc.) and participate in a discussion of predetermined topics led by a moderator.
 There are opportunities to conduct focus groups with the use of focus group software.
 There are many types of focus group as well, but they always involve discussion among the group(s).
 The problem of the focus group is the issue of observer dependency: the results obtained are influenced by the researcher or his own reading of the group's discussion, raising questions of validity.
 Non-verbal cues, which may contradict the views participants articulate, are important and can easily be missed if the researcher is not familiar with visual cues, body language and other non verbal cues.
+In cross-cultural focus groups, researchers must take into account cultural norms of communication and interaction patterns.